 Congestion and resulting delay in truck travel times directly impacts businesses because it can result in missed deliveries, regulatory violations, extended parking needs, and other direct costs to both businesses and consumers.
 Truck traffic impacts are a visible issue for many residents.

-Illegal parking, noise, air pollution, and safety issues caused by trucks are carried by rail, railroad crossing noise, and rail crossing safety issues.
+Illegal parking, noise, air pollution, and safety issues caused by trucks are growing as demand for deliveries expands.